Selecting Data

 _ <- sql"INSERT INTO user_roles (user_id, role_id) VALUES (${userId}, ${roleId})".update

-} yield userId).transaction(conn)
+} yield userId).transaction(connector)

 Combining Collection Operations with Queries